Perspectives: Tuberculin Skin Testing of Travelers

 An alternative to the 2-step TST is a single FDA-approved interferon-γ release assay (IGRA), either the QuantiFERON TB test (Gold In-Tube versions) or T-SPOT.TB test.
 IGRAs, which require a blood draw, are approximately as specific as TST in people who have not been vaccinated with bacillus Calmette-Guérin (BCG) and are much more specific in BCG-vaccinated populations.
 For a traveler whose time before departure is short, a single-step TST would be an acceptable alternative if time is insufficient for the 2-step TST and the IGRAs are not available.

 In general, it is best not to mix tests.
-There is approximately 15% discordance between TST and IGRA, usually with the TST positive and the IGRA negative.
+There is up to 15% discordance between TST and IGRA, usually with the TST positive and the IGRA negative.
 There are multiple reasons for the discordance, and in any single person, it is often difficult to be confident about the reason for discordance.
 However, if the clinician decides to mix tests, it is better to go from TST to IGRA than the other way around, because the likelihood of having a discordant result with the TST negative and the IGRA positive is much lower.
 Such discordant results may become unavoidable as more medical establishments switch from TSTs to IGRAs.